cpevors/MangosSuperUI/README.md

 # MangosSuperUI

-https://www.youtube.com/@Yafrovon --- For Video refernces on how to use the tool
+https://www.youtube.com/@Yafrovon --- For Video references on how to use the tool

 A web-based server management and content development platform for [VMaNGOS](https://github.com/vmangos/core) 1.12.1 vanilla WoW private servers.
 Built with ASP.NET Core 8.0 MVC, jQuery, and MariaDB/MySQL.
 Runs on Linux, developed on Windows.